• Home

 1. Those who serve and see success must be guarded.

-2. What about those who don't serve?
+2. What about those who don’t serve?
 They are consumed by the cares of this life.
-They want church, know it's important, but other people need to do all the work.
+They want church and know it’s important, but other people need to do all the work.

 3. Satan doesn’t care what ditch you fall in.